 Being head-on with another sailboat simply means that both you and another sailboat are heading straight toward each other.
 Now, you might think this is obvious, but it takes a bit of thinking.
 Over time, you’ll be able to recognize right away what you and the other sailboat should do.
-At the end, which boat gives way and stands on depends on the direction the wind is blowing with respects to both sailboats’ sails.
+At the end, which boat gives way and stands on depends on the direction the wind is blowing with respect to both sailboats’ sails.

-If you’re both head-on, then the sailboat who’s sailboat is being pushed by the wind on its port side must give way.
+If you’re both head-on, then the sailboat who’s being pushed by the wind on its port side must give way.
 What this boils down to is the sailboat on port tack gives way to the sailboat on starboard.
 This can be visually determined quite fast by simply checking the mainsail of your sailboat and the other sailboat.
 The best way to give way in this situation is to turn into the wind.

 If both of your sailboats are side by side, thus both having the wind coming from the same side, then the sailboat closest to the wind must give way to the other sailboat.
-In sailor speak, the sailing vessel which is to windward must give way to the sailing vessel which is to leeward.
+In sailor speak, the sailing vessel which is windward must give way to the sailing vessel which is leeward.
 Again, the best way to give way in this situation is to turn into the wind.

 Crossing Sailing Vessels

-Now, there is a situation where both you and another sailboat are on such a course where you’ll eventually cross one another.
+Now, there is a situation where both you and another sailboat are on such a course that you’ll eventually cross one another.
 It’s fairly easy to determine who has the right of way when coming head-on with each other, which is not much different when determining the right of way when sailboats cross.

 If you and another sailboat are on a course to cross one another, the sailboat that gives way is the one sailing port tack.
 This is under the assumption that you’re able to determine whether or not the other sailboat’s tack.
-As a matter of fact, you may be uncertain of which tack they’re truly on, so it’s best to be safe and just default to being the give way vessel if this situation comes up and you happen to be on port tack.
+As a matter of fact, you may be uncertain of which tack they’re truly on, so it’s best to be safe and just default to being the give-way vessel if this situation comes up and you happen to be on port tack.
 If you’re on starboard tack, wait for them to give way unless they’re clearly not going to give way.

 It’s important for me to emphasize that being able to understand the rules and regulations for avoiding collisions while sailing out on the water is extremely crucial.
 With a bit of study and practice, you’ll have it down in no time.
-Just make sure that you take responsibility of your crew and ship by giving way if at any time you’re in doubt.
+Just make sure that you take responsibility for your crew and ship by giving way if at any time you’re in doubt.
 This is by far the safest thing to do.

 8. Right of Way with Power-Driven Vessels

-Whenever you run into the situation of having to decide who has the right of way when you’re in a sailboat and the other vessel is a powerboat, you are generally the stand on vessel.
+Whenever you run into the situation of having to decide who has the right of way when you’re in a sailboat and the other vessel is a powerboat, you are generally the stand-on vessel.
 This can depend on the size of the power-driven vessel and the local rules, but this is generally the case.
-The reason for this is that it’s generally easier for a powerboat to take action by either altering their course or powering down a bit to avoid any risk of collision.
+The reason for this is that it’s generally easier for a powerboat to take action by either altering its course or powering down a bit to avoid any risk of collision.

 However, you might be moving along using your engine as your main source of power which would technically classify your vessel as a power-driven vessel.
-Under these circumstances, you definitely want to take into consideration the right of way rules that are laid out for powerboats.
+Under these circumstances, you definitely want to take into consideration the right-of-way rules that are laid out for powerboats.

 Head on with Power-Driven Vessel

 A head-on situation between two vessels under power is extremely straightforward: both alter their course to starboard.
-Just like being on the road in your car (again, not including present and past Commonwealth countries), you’ll keep your distance with other drivers by staying on the right side of the road.
+Just like being on the road in your car (again, not including present and past Commonwealth countries), you’ll keep your distance from other drivers by staying on the right side of the road.

 Crossing Power-Driven Vessel

 Deciding on who gives way when going head-on with another power-driven vessel is very easy, but that’s a different story when these two types of boats are about to cross one another.
-The rule is that if both vessels are crossing and at risk of a collision, the vessel which has the other on their starboard side must give way.
+The rule is that if both vessels are crossing and at risk of a collision, the vessel which has the other on its starboard side must give way.
 Keep in mind not to cross their path when giving way, but instead slow down and pass them from aft their boat.